nismod/microsimulation/README.md

 *[work-in-progress]*

 # microsimulation
 Static and dynamic, population and household, microsimulation models.
+Take a base population and project it forward using various methodologies.

 Current status:
 - [X] static population microsimulation: refinement/testing
-- [X] static household microsimulation: refinement/testing
 - [ ] dynamic population microsimulation: in prototype, reimplementation in progress
-- [X] dynamic househould microsimulation: basic model
+- [X] quasi-dynamic househould microsimulation: basic model
-- [X] population-househould assignement algorithm : basic implementation
+- [X] population-househould assignment algorithm : basic implementation
 - [ ] coupled dynamic household-population microsimulation: drawing board

+## Explanation of terms
+- microsynthesis: generating a synthetic population from aggregate (categorical) data and (usually) joint distribution data
+- microsimulation: evolving a (microsynthesised) population forward in time
+- static: in this context, this means generating a synthetic population using estimated aggregate data, and a microsynthesis as a joint distribution
+- dynamic: in this context, this means evolving each entity as a dynamic progress, typically probabilistically.
+E.g. using Monte-Carlo and fertility/mortality/migration rates.
+- quasi-dynamic: in this context, a simplistic evolution whereby existing entities persist according to a survival probability and new entities are created to match a static estimate.

 ## Introduction
 ### Static Microsimulation - Population